This Raspberry Pi webcam server tutorial will take you through on how to have your very own Webcam that is visible on a web page.

 How to Setup a Raspberry Pi Webcam Server

-We will be using a package called motion if you want to learn more about it you can check out their website: Motion.
+In this tutorial, we will be using a package called Motion if you want to learn more about it you can check out their website at Motion.

-- We will be using the terminal so open up terminal on the Pi or via SSH.
+1. We will be using the terminal, so open the terminal on the Pi or connect to it via SSH.

-- Now we need to make some edits to the configuration file (motion.conf)
+1. Now we need to make some edits to the configuration file, motion.conf.

 sudo nano /etc/motion/motion.conf